 Room Temperature Ingredients

-Use room-temperature ingredients!
-Using room temperature ingredients ensures that ingredients in the batter or dough will incorporate easier.
+Using room temperature ingredients ensures that ingredients in the batter or dough will be incorporated more easily.
 Take note that room temperature refers to around 20°C/68F.
+Eggs can be brought to room temperature quickly by placing them into warm water for 10 to 15 minutes.

 Weighing & Measuring Ingredients